pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 ### 2003-2005

-In 2003, Chris Fonnesbeck began writing the first version of PyMC, with the goal of being able to build bayesian models in Python.
+In 2003, Chris Fonnesbeck began writing the first version of PyMC, with the goal of being able to build Bayesian models in Python.

 The first version was an object-oriented implementation of Markov chain Monte Carlo (MCMC), based on the numeric package, and heavily influenced by Chris’s prior experiences with Java.